-NOTE: The blade/PTO brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch.
+NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch.

 - 16. For side discharge mower decks, do not operate with the grass deflector shield removed.
-Keep the deflector in the lowest possible position. - 17.
+Keep the deflector in the lowest possible posi- - 17.
 When using the tilt-up deck, observe the following: - a.
 Do not move tractor with deck in tilt-up position. - b.
 Never tilt body forward with deck in tilt-up position. - 18.
-In case of a clogged or plugged mower deck: - Disengage the blade clutch (PTO); engage the parking brake, and turn the engine off before leaving the seat. - LOOK to make sure blade drive shaft movement has stopped before trying to unclog the system. - c.
-Disconnect the spark plug wires. - Never place hands under the deck use a stick or similar tool to remove clogged material.
+Do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
+Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher. - 19.
+Use care when closing the grass catcher door.
+Keep fingers and hands away from the hinge and pinch points when the door is being closed.
+Also, keep fingers and hands clear of the door frame.
+The door may slam shut with considerable force.

-- 19. If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
+- 20. In case of a cloqued or plugged mower deck or GHS catching system: - Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
+LOOK to make sure blade drive shaft and blower drive pulley movement has stopped before trying to unclog the system. - c.
+Disconnect the spark plug wires. - d.
+Never place hands under the deck or in the GHS blower - use a stick or similar tool to remove clogged material. - 21.
+If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
 To prevent accidental starting, disconnect the spark plug wires.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
-Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 20.
+Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 22.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
-These areas may be hot enough to cause serious burns. - 21.
+These areas may be hot enough to cause serious burns. - 23.
 When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key.